-A historic dedication ceremony was held Wednesday at The Culver Studios, with a ribbon-cutting moment for the fabled bungalows’ renovation.
-The four bungalows were actually moved to a prominent location on the historic production lot, relocated from a more remote area.
-They are now just behind the famed Culver Studios Mansion.
+A historic dedication ceremony was held Wednesday at The Culver Studios for the fabled bungalows’ renovation.
+The four bungalows were moved to a prominent location on the historic production lot, now just behind the famed Culver Studios Mansion.

 The project involved constructing new foundations for the bungalows, then carefully putting back the interiors.
 The work was monitored closely by Culver City officials, as well as a historic preservation consultant, and was done in accordance with U.S. Secretary of the Interior’s Standards for Rehabilitation.